lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

 8. Nino4SST
 9. Nino4SSTA

+The subtlety one must see to distinguish 9 columns from the list of 5 is that for some rows, the initial character for some of the columns is a minus sign.

 The challenge is how to read the fourth column, Nino3SST, correctly.
-The columns are real numbers, not integers as stated in one of the prior posts.
+The columns are real numbers, not integers as stated in a Discussion Forum post on Coursera.
 That is, they contain decimal points and one value to the right of the decimal point.

 <img src="./images/cleaningData-week2q5-02.png">